renatoathaydes/jbuild/README.md

 > To install `jb`, get the [jb tar ball](https://github.com/renatoathaydes/jb/releases) and include `bin/jb` in your `PATH`.

-To compile the jbuild jar:
+To compile the jbuild jar `build/jbuild.jar`:

 ```shell
 jb